qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_checklist.rst

    :tags: safety_analysis

    **Purpose**
-   The purpose of this safety analysis checklist template is to collect the topics to be checked during verification of the safety analysis.
+   The purpose of this safety analysis (DFA and FMEA) checklist template is to collect the topics to be checked during verification of the safety analysis.

    **Checklist**